rcc-uchicago/user-guide/docs/ssh/main.md

 	See [Advanced SSH options](./advance.md) to read more about different arguments you can add to your SSH commands.

 ### Login nodes
 Login nodes are the "foyer" of the RCC's clusters.
-They are connected to the internet and enable you to transfer data to and from the system.
-They are not designed to carry out computing processes, and you should **NOT run your calculations on login nodes**.
-To connect to **compute nodes** to run computationally intensive programs, there is one more step you need to go through. x
+They are connected to the Internet and enable you to transfer data to and from the system.
+They are not designed to carry out heavy workloads, and you should **NOT run your computation on the login nodes**.
+To connect to **compute nodes** to do computationally intensive work, there is one more step you need to go through. x
 <p align="center">
 <img src="../../img/ssh/ssh-fig-002.jpg" width="650" />